danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 <small>\* doesn't do much as audio has to be off for vibrate to happen on iOS</small>

-SVG widget styling support are planned, but not an immediate priority as there is no built-in svg handling on iOS and there doesn't seem to be a standout 3rd party SVG library.
+SVG widget styling support is planned, but not an immediate priority as there is no built-in svg handling on iOS and there doesn't seem to be a standout 3rd party SVG library.

 [droidnetclient] & [droidnetreceive] are deprecated in PdDroidParty and therefore not supported.
 Use [netsend] & [netreceive] instead.